ConnorSiXiong/Data_Scientist_Udacity/Project_2/README.md

 In this project, the disaster data collected from Figure Eight was processed and analysed aiming at classifying messages for response and relief agencies.

-These data were preprocessed into different categories and were saved in the disaster_categories.csv, so it is not necessary to apply NLP.
 #

 ## Libraries/Dependencies